“It’s the worst decision of my life”, laments a patient who had surgery in Cuba for $ 18,000

 “It’s the worst decision of my life to have been there, admits Dominic Fleury.
 I crossed Cuba off my list of lifetime destinations.

 The 46-year-old man had been suffering from back pain for almost 10 years.
-Despite strong medication, he could not relieve his pain.
+Despite strong medication, he might not relieve his pain.
 An automation technician, he even struggled to work and take care of his home.

 But despite his condition, Mr. Fleury was unable to have surgery in the public network.